robot131/robot131.github.io/news/north_point.md

 ### *Date*: 05/31/2024

-It was very exiting that after driving **3 days** and covering a distance around **1500km**, we finally arrived the Northernmost Point of China (53°33'42''N 123°15'30''E).
-The first photo was the boundary marker, and we could see Russia just across the river.
-The second was a group photo of me and my friend, and I was on the left.
+It was very exciting that after driving **3 days** and covering a distance of around **1500km**, we finally arrived at the Northernmost Point of China (53°33'42''N 123°15'30''E).
+The first photo is the boundary marker, where we could see Russia just across the river.
+The second is a group photo of my friend and I, and I was on the left.

 <img src="/news/imgs/northest_of_china_1.png">
 <img src="/news/imgs/northest_of_china.png">